-As it became more apparent that life would not return to normal for the foreseeable future we decided that, to make progress on matters, it was advantageous to purchase a Zoom licence to enable us to hold virtual meetings.
-However, if Govt.
-Covid restrictions are lifted, we aim to hold a normal meeting; plus our [Covid] delayed Annual General Meeting scheduled for 7pm on 22nd June 2021.
+We possess a Zoom licence to enable us to hold virtual meetings.
+However, Govt.
+Covid restrictions have lifted and we can now hold normal meetings; our next one scheduled for 7pm on 14th September 2021.
 If you wish to join a meeting please use the contact form under the 'Contact' tab at the top of the page, or email us: firstname.lastname@example.org

-With the advent of the Greater Manchester Spacial Framework proposals, the Trust have reminded RMBC of the Littleborough Town Design Statement produced some years ago and with many sections retaining relevance today and that reference be made to it as part of any development proposals for Littleborough.
+With the advent of the Greater Manchester Spacial Framework replacement entitled 'Places for Everyone proposals; now as from 9th August - 3rd October, going into a consultation period , the Trust will engage in this and have previously reminded RMBC of the Littleborough Town Design Statement produced some years ago and with many sections retaining relevance today and that reference be made to it as part of any development proposals for Littleborough.

 Please click here to view the preface to this document.